funcai/funcai-php-docs/src/guide/train_model.md

 We now see, that an example dog picture was successfully classified as a dog!

 ### Make it your own
-> This part requires that FuncAI-php and docker is installed.
+> This part requires that you completed step 1 of the cats and dogs example.
 #### 1. Preparing the data
 Training with your own data is as easy as with the cats and dogs dataset.
 The directory where your training images are stored should have the following structure:
    ```